International Solidarity Movement: History

 It was founded in 2001 by Ghassan Andoni, a Palestinian activist; Neta Golan, a third generation Israeli activist; Huwaida Arraf, a Palestinian-American; and George N. Rishmawi, a Palestinian activist.
 Adam Shapiro, an American, joined the movement shortly after its founding and is also often considered one of the founders.

-Osama Qashoo has also been described as a co-founder.

 The group has been spied on by the British state with a Special Demonstration Squad member 'Rob Harrison' infiltrating the movement from 2004 till 2007.

 Volunteer costs

 According to the ISM's website, international volunteers who join the ISM are responsible for paying their own way and covering all their expenses in Palestine.

 Philosophy

 The organization calls on civilians from around the world to participate in acts of non-violent protests against the Israeli military in the West Bank and the Gaza Strip.
 It has been criticised for working alongside other groups to pressure Palestinian artists to boycott the One Voice Peace Summit and for helping to undermine the Summit by creating a competing event.
 ISM and affiliated groups critical of the Summit say that One Voice fails to fully support Palestinian rights guaranteed under international law.